De-commemoration: Examples

 Damaged head of the statue of Joseph Stalin in Budapest, Hungary, in 1956.

 The toppling of the statue of Saddam Hussein in Baghdad, Iraq, in 2003.

+The toppling of the statue of Hafez al-Assad in Latakia, Syria, in 2024.

+The Fist Crushing a U.S. Fighter Plane monument of Muammar Gaddafi vandalized by rebels who toppled it after the fall of Tripoli and moved it to Misrata, Libya, in 2011.

 Removal of the statue of Cecil Rhodes at the University of Cape Town at South Africa in April 2015.

 The unbolting of the statue of Lenin in Kramatorsk (Ukraine) in April 2015.

 The empty pedestal of the statue of Edward Colston in Bristol, UK, which was pulled down on June 7, 2020.

 Statue of Christopher Columbus on the ground in Saint Paul, Minnesota (United States) on June 10, 2020.

 The monument to General Émile Storms covered in red paint in June 2020.
 The statue was removed in June 2022 by the municipality of Ixelles (Belgium).

 Statue of Empress Josephine in Fort-de-France (Martinique), decapitated in 1991 and destroyed on July 26, 2020.

 Destroyed statue of Sheikh Mujibur Rahman in Dhaka, Bangladesh, in August 2024.